 This insect can also impact the aesthetic value of healthy forests, by causing dark streaks of sap to appear on the bark of impacted trees, and the growth of dark sooty-coloured mold on honeydew secretions.

 The spotted lanternfly threatens many species of orchard trees.
 In addition to threatening the industry, there are potential social impacts including impacts on summer activities such as apple picking, enjoying fresh produce from farmer’s markets, or wine tasting at local vineyards

 Until more is known about this insect and its threat to Ontario and the rest of Canada, management efforts should focus on awareness and education.
-This will increase the chances of early detection and control of the spotted lanternfly if it arrives here.
+This will increase the likelihood of early detection and control of the spotted lanternfly if it arrives here.